Charles Henry Allan Bennett: Poverty, chronic sickness, and accessing mysteries

-Crowley's described Allan as tall, though "his sickness had already produced a stoop.
+Crowley described Allan as tall, though "his sickness had already produced a stoop.
 His head, crowned with a shock of wild black hair, was intensely noble; the brows, both wide and lofty, overhung indomitable piercing eyes.
 The face would have been handsome had it not been for the haggardness and pallour due to his almost continuous suffering."
 He went on to describe how in spite of Bennett's ill-health "he was a tremendous worker".
 That he has a vast, precise and profound understanding of science and electricity.
 Crowley noted "He showed me how to get knowledge, how to criticise it and how to apply it."
 Also highlighting how Bennett had immersed himself in Buddhist and Hindu teachings for the purpose of spiritual insight.
 Crowley continued to relate that he "did not fully realize the colossal stature of that sacred spirit" and yet he was at once aware that "this man could teach me more in a month than anyone else in five years."

 At a time when there was no legal prohibition against drugs, Bennett was an experimental user of available drugs (with which he also treated recurrent asthma) and introduced Crowley to this aspect of his occult and alchemical researches.
 Furthermore, as a part of his experiments into accessing the mysteries of the "subconscious and super-normal mind" and "the World behind the Veil of Matter" it is alleged he even experimented with poisons once taking an overdose that would have otherwise killed another man, though he remained unharmed.
 While Bennett was soon to abandon the practice of such experimentation and uses, Crowley went on to a life of hedonistic addiction though always held Bennett in the highest regard.

-Crowley also painted the grim picture of how Bennett suffered acutely from spasmodic asthma at that early time.
+Crowley also painted a grim picture of how Bennett suffered acutely from spasmodic asthma at that early time.
 Bennett would take one drug at a time (up to a month) until it was no longer helping then cycled through the other drugs available to him until he was reduced to using chloroform.
 Crowley recalled how even for a week he would see him "only recovering consciousness sufficiently to reach for the bottle and sponge".
 After a brief period of being well the asthma would return again, and Bennett would be once again forced back into this grim cycle of existence.
 Crowley stated, "But through it all the calm undaunted spirit walked the empyrean, and the radiant angelic temper ripened the wheat of friendship."